 Ethanol co-products are fed to beef cattle, dairy cows, swine, poultry, and fish around the world.
 Feed co-products represent an increasingly important share of profit opportunities for ethanol producers as well.

-Corn Distillers Oil: Over the past decade, the ethanol industry has also emerged as a major producer of corn distillers oil (CDO), which is used as an animal feed ingredient or feedstock for biodiesel production.
-In 2015, approximately 85% of dry mills were extracting oil, and it is estimated that more than 2.7 billion pounds of CDO were produced.
+Corn Distillers Oil: Over the past decade, the ethanol industry has also emerged as a major producer of corn distillers oil (CDO), which is used as a feed ingredient or feedstock for biodiesel production.
+In 2016, dry mills extracted roughly 2.9 billion pounds of CDO.

 Investing to Improve Quality